 As a self-builder, it’s easy to get carried away and not really notice what you’re being charged for VAT, but it’s really important to keep track and make sure it’s correct, otherwise HMRC will be unlikely to refund it.

-Materials and labour costs that are supplied for your new self-build project should be subject to the current 20% standard rate of VAT.
+Materials and labour costs supplied for your new self-build project should be subject to the current 20% standard rate of VAT.
 However, some energy-savings products (for example air source heat pumps and solar panels) only attract a 5% rate.

 If you are converting a non-residential property into a home, or taking a building that hasn’t been lived in for more than 10 years and making it habitable again, you’ll be covered by another scheme called VAT Notice 431C.
 It basically means the way you claim back VAT against labour costs is slightly different if you’re carrying out a conversion compared to if you’re building from scratch.